saksham2001/saksham2001.github.io/_projects/7_project.md

 ## How to Use

-1. Visit the live website: [AgriHero](https://agrihero-webapp.herokuapp.com/) [Note: The website is no longer maintained]
+1. Visit the live website: AgriHero [Not Active]
 2. For local setup:
    - Clone the repository
    - Install dependencies: `pip3 install -r requirements.txt`